MSc Degree Programme:

 Funding and Finance:

 The School of Engineering and the University of Edinburgh offer many scholarships and bursaries.
 These range from course specific funding options, to general MSc scholarships.
-You should visit the University's scholarships website to find out more.
+You can visit the University's scholarships website to find out more.

 Fees and Living Expenses